daniele-baccega/cnn-ecgs-ptbxl/README.md

 ```
 ./reproduce.sh
 ```
-We tested the docker on the following GPUs: NVIDIA GeForce 1080, NVIDIA GeForce 1080ti
+We tested the docker on the following GPUs: NVIDIA GeForce 1080, NVIDIA GeForce 1080ti, NVIDIA P106-100

 ## REFERENCES
 [1] LeCun, Yann, et al. "Gradient-based learning applied to document recognition."
 Proceedings of the IEEE 86.11 (1998): 2278-2324.